Why we exist

 How does it work?

 The Access Project was established in 2008 to help talented young people from under-resourced backgrounds gain access to an education at one of the UK’s top universities.
-Through our unique programme, we aim to help our teenagers unlock their potential and transform their future prospects.
+Through our unique programme, we support young people to make the most of their education and achieve social mobility.

-We work with more than 1,000 volunteers supporting over 1,800 students across London, West Midlands, East Midlands, West Yorkshire, Lancashire and Cumbria.
+We work with more than 40 schools across the country, supporting almost 2,000 young people aged 14-18 in London, the West Midlands, the East Midlands, West Yorkshire, Lancashire, and Cumbria to transform their prospects.

 Students enrolled on our programme receive expert support from our University Access Officers, mentors embedded in schools to guide pupils through their education options, university applications and student life topics such as navigating student finance.

-Mentors at The Access Project work one-to-one with students and deliver tailored group workshop sessions, guiding the young people on our programmes through their education journey.
-Mentors help students make decisions about their education choices, develop their university applications, and prepare for life ahead.
+We work one-to-one with students and deliver tailored group workshop sessions, guiding the young people on our programmes through their education journey.
+Mentorship helps students make decisions about their education choices, develop their university applications, and prepare for life ahead.

 83% of our students say that one-to-one meetings with their mentors have improved their knowledge about university and 79% of our students feel that our workshops have motivated them to attend a top university.